FOREIGN COMPANY REGISTRATION IN NIGERIA

-A foreign company may open for business as a secondary establishment, such as an office, agency, branch or subsidiary in Nigeria.
-However, such a company must fulfil certain legal requirements necessary to obtain local incorporation of the Nigerian branch or subsidiary as a separate legal entity.
-Foreign company registration in Nigeria is the only means a foreign entity can acquire a separate legal entity in Nigeria and legitimately carry on business.
+A foreign company may open for business as a secondary establishment, such as an office, agency, branch, or subsidiary in Nigeria.
+However, such a company must fulfill certain legal requirements necessary to obtain local incorporation of the Nigerian branch or subsidiary as a separate legal entity.
+Registration of a company in Nigeria is the only means a foreign entity can acquire a separate legal entity in Nigeria and legitimately carry on business.

 In the same vein, every foreign individual seeking to engage in any form of business in Nigeria must also incorporate a company and meet other requirements to set up a business in Nigeria as stipulated by requisite laws.

 A foreign company or foreign national may not carry on business in Nigeria or exercise any of the powers of a registered company until so incorporated.

 EXEMPTION OF FOREIGN COMPANIES

 A foreign company may apply in accordance with the Companies and Allied Matters Act (CAMA) for exemption from incorporating a local subsidiary if such a foreign company falls within the following categories stipulated in the Act.
 Such categories include foreign companies invited to Nigeria to carry out a specialized duty by the government among a few others.